|Subscribe | What is RSS|

 Contact: Christopher Derman

-The TRT program is a professional development opportunity for K-12 teachers to spend the summer acquiring new skills in experiential learning through a program provided by a partnership between the National Park Service and the University of Colorado at Denver (CUD).
-The participants spend between four and six weeks in a NPS unit developing a major educational project and participating in an online graduate course from CUD.
-The goal of the program is to train teachers in the resources and themes of the NPS so that they can return to their schools in the fall and incorporate their new skills into their classroom activities.
+The TRT program is a professional development opportunity for K-12 teachers to spend the summer acquiring new skills in experiential learning through a program provided by a partnership between the National Park Service (NPS) and the University of Colorado at Denver (CUD).
+The participants spend between four and six weeks in an NPS unit developing a major educational project and participating in an online graduate course from CUD.